Phan Văn Santos

-Phan Văn Santos (born Fábio dos Santos on 30 September 1977) is a retired naturalized Vietnamese footballer who played as a goalkeeper and currently an amateur coach and a football instructor for children in Ho Chi Minh City.
+Phan Văn Santos (born Fábio dos Santos on 30 September 1977) is a retired footballer who played as a goalkeeper and currently an amateur coach and a football instructor for children in Ho Chi Minh City.
+Born in Brazil, he represented Vietnam internationally.

-Santos is the highest-scoring goalkeeper in all of Asia with 22 goals.
+Santos is the highest-scoring goalkeeper in Asia with 22 goals.
 While playing for Đồng Tâm Long An at the 2006 AFC Champions League, he scored a free kick against Shanghai Shenhua, becoming the first goalkeeper to score in the history of the competition.

 He played for Vietnam in the match against Brazil's Olympic team in August 2008.